dqops/dqo/docs/client/operations/environment.md

 ___

 ## issue_api_key
 Issues a local API Key for the calling user.
-This API Key could be used to authenticate using the DQO Rest API client.
+This API Key could be used to authenticate using the DQOps REST API client.
 This API Key should be passed in the &quot;Authorization&quot; HTTP header in the format &quot;Authorization: Bearer &lt;api_key&gt;&quot;.
 [Source code](https://github.com/dqops/dqo/blob/develop/distribution/python/dqops/client/api/environment/issue_api_key.py)